hextreeio/rp2350-security-playground-demo/README.md

 For triggering:
 - A trigger signal is generated on IO 14
 - While the loop is running IO 15 is pulled high to allow for positioning the glitch better on an oscilloscope

+## OTP Glitching

+To attempt to glitch OTP values in CRIT1 this mode will read out CRIT1 and send it out via UART.

+Note that there's a strange behavior where the value will appear corrupted, but will not actually be corrupted when checked in if-conditions etcpp.